ghcdr/updatehub-docs/docs/about-this-document.md

 # Syntax doc

-This doc will use some rules for a better undertanding.
+This doc use some rules for a better undertanding.
 Below we describe the syntax adopted.

 ## Emphasis